ecs-org/ecs-docs/admin-manual/maintenance.md

 After resolving the issue, remove this file using `rm /run/appliance_failed` before restarting the service using `systemctl restart appliance`.

-If the issue was within the ecs-appliance sourcecode, re-run an appliance update
+If the issue was within the ecs-appliance sourcecode, re-run an appliance update:
-using:
 ```
 rm /run/appliance-failed
 touch /app/etc/flags/force.update.appliance